dougsweetser/Q/docs/doing_physics.md

 ![algebra for gravity and the standard model](images/QM/standard_model_symmetries/diffmxu1xsu2xsu3_representation.png)
 The group Diff(M) is all diffeomorphisms of a compact smooth manifold.
 It is at the heart of general relativity.
-One can imagine this spacetime filling sphere on any compact smooth manifold.
+One can imagine this space-time filling sphere on any compact smooth manifold.

 What happens if q=q'?
 That is shown below: